PopovEvgeniy/swfknife/readme.txt

 Source code

-The source code is compiled under Open Watcom.
+The source code was compiled under Open Watcom.
-But you can do it under any modern C compiler.
+But you can do it with any modern C compiler.

 Contact